It came to me like a flash of

 go.
 All botanical names consist of at least two Latin words: the first, always

-capitalized, is the Genus; the second, always lower-case, is the species.
+Genus; the second, always lower-case, is the

 Both words, because they are in Latin, rate italics.
 For instance, both